OpenMDAO/OpenMDAO-Framework/docs/stdlib-guide/drivers.rst

 minimization problems may also be solved, and the conjugate direction method of Fletcher and Reeves is used for this purpose.

-More information on CONMIN can be found in `The CONMIN User's Manual
+More information on CONMIN can be found in the `CONMIN User's Manual
 <file:../../../plugin-guide/CONMIN_user_manual.html>`_.

 CONMIN has been included in the OpenMDAO standard library to provide users